ghatdev/embedding-benchmark/README.md

 ## Disclaimers

-- **Hardware-specific results**: Benchmark results were obtained on Apple Silicon (M-series).
-Performance will vary on different hardware.
+- **Hardware-specific results**: Benchmark results were obtained on Apple Silicon M1 Max with Metal backend.
+Performance (throughput, memory usage) will differ on NVIDIA GPUs with CUDA or CPU-only configurations.
+Quality metrics (nDCG, MRR) should be consistent across platforms.
-- **Model availability**: Some models require downloading from Hugging Face.
-Ensure you have sufficient disk space and network access.
+- **Model availability**: Models are downloaded from Hugging Face on first run.
+Ensure sufficient disk space (~1-16GB depending on model) and network access.
 - **Not production-ready**: This is a benchmarking tool for research purposes.
 The embedding backends and chunking strategies are not optimized for production use.
 - **Query bias**: Benchmark quality depends heavily on query design.
 Results may not generalize to different query styles or codebases.
 - **Quantization trade-offs**: While Q8/Q4K quantization showed minimal quality loss in our tests, this may vary for other use cases.